 You have a telehealth appointment coming up with Erie Family Health Centers!
 We will provide you with the same great care you have come to expect from us.

 Your provider will still be able to order labs and referrals and can prescribe or refill medications if needed.
 If your healthcare provider decides you need care in person, they will get you scheduled for a follow-up appointment in the clinic.

 Someone from Erie will call you about 10 to 20 minutes before your scheduled appointment and help you get set up.
 Please be ready for our call and answer the phone.

 There are a few things you can do BEFORE your appointment to help your visit go well.

-You can also help your healthcare provider by collecting some information BEFORE your appointment.
+You can help your healthcare provider by completing PreCheck-In questionnaires and collecting some information BEFORE your appointment.

 Make a list of the medications that you take, or have your medication bottles available.
 This will help your healthcare provider make the best healthcare decisions for you.